Pvt. Ray Baldon

 After spending the night at San Fernando, the POWs were packed into small wooden boxcars used to haul sugarcane.
 The cars could hold forty men, but the Japanese packed 100 men into each one.
 They then shut the doors.
 The heat and smell was unbearable.
 Those men who died remained standing.

 At Capas, the POWs disembarked.
 The bodies of the dead fell out of the cars.
 The POWs walked the last few miles to Camp O'Donnell.

 As a POW, Ray was held at Camp O'Donnell.
 As many as fifty POWs died each day.
 There was only one water faucet in the camp for 12,000 POWs.
 In an attempt to get out of the camp, Fay and Ray volunteered to go out on a work detail back to Mariveles.
 It was there Ray, became ill with dysentery.
-He was returned to Camp O'Donnell, where he died on May 7, 1942, at about 2:15 in the afternoon.
+He was returned to Camp O'Donnell, where he died on May 7, 1942, at about 2:15 in the afternoon from dysentery and malaria.
 He was buried in Section D, Row 3, Grave 10.